-Key advantages offered by biopharmaceutical contract research organizations (CROs) include time efficiency, cost effectiveness, key to innovation, and quality innovation.
-Despite the advantages offered, there are some risks associated with outsourcing research activities to CROs such as loss of confidentiality issues, compromised quality, de-prioritization, delayed timelines, risks associated with subcontracts.
-The process of selecting a suitable CRO partner is also critical to a project’s success.
-The key parameters that need to be considered while selecting a CRO partner are represented in figure.
+Key advantages offered by biopharma CRO includes time efficiency, cost effectiveness, key to innovation, and quality innovation.
+Despite the advantages offered, there are some risks associated with outsourcing research activities to biopharma CRO such as loss of confidentiality issues, compromised quality, de-prioritization, delayed timelines, risks associated with subcontracts.
+The process of selecting a suitable biopharma CRO partner is also critical to a project’s success.
+The key parameters that need to be considered while selecting a biopharma CRO partner are represented in figure.